panacloud/cli/tutorials/tutorial00-getting-started/improvements.md

 It also re-generates a lot of code.

 What it should do is that if there is an error, it should not re-generate code at all.

+5. We should implement panacloud deploy and panacloud destroy commands ourselves so that we can agument the CDK commands by giving status information to the user.
+Also for example we can remove the url and token from the cdk-outputs.json file.

+6. To immediately release the cli we need to comment out user input for all the options which are not related to GraphQL project creation.
+However, all the options should be present in the codegenconfig.json for future use.